 Since 1984, volunteers at Challenge Mountain have watched children and adults with special needs become empowered as they learn to ski at the little mountain once known as Walloon Hills.
 Thirty years of countless smiles resulting in happy, healthy and longer lives delivered at no cost to clients and their families.
 Challenge Mountain continues to be committed to enriching lives and empowering people living with disabilities through year-round adaptive recreation.
 Our mission has been sustained through the work of many volunteers, financial gifts from donors and supportive communities.
 Great things happen together and with this tremendous support, Challenge Mountain continues to provide opportunities that change lives.

-Annually since 2006, fifth- and tenth-grade students from Boyne City, Boyne Falls and Concord Academy Boyne have been given an opportunity to participate in the Kiwanis Eddie Essay Contest.
+Each year students from Boyne City, Boyne Falls and Charlevoix are given an opportunity to participate in one of two Kiwanis Clubs’ Essay Contests.
 The essay question to answer: “If you had $100 to give to your favorite local charity that helps people, which charity would you give the contribution to and why?”
 Over the years, many students have written about Challenge Mountain and their passion for helping individuals in need of adaptive recreational opportunities.

 Challenge Mountain began as a big dream from a woman named Darla Evans.
 In 1982 Darla took her daughter Christi to the National Sports